PhilipPartsch/open-someip-spec/src/someip-sd.rst

 * Understanding Session ID and Reboot Flag according to this specification.
 * Keeping a Multicast Session ID counter per ECU that exchanges Multicast SD messages with this ECU.
 * Keeping a Unicast Session ID counter per ECU that exchanges Unicast SD messages with this ECU.
-* Detecting reboot based on this specification and reaction accordingly.
+* Detecting reboot based on this specification and react accordingly.
 * Correctly interpreting the IPv4 and IPv6 SD Endpoint Options in regard to Reboot Detection.

 .. feat_req:: 🎯